coderefinery/installation/content/index.rst

 (or however you do it on your computer, see :doc:`conda-environment`) before running the verification script.

-Try whichever of these works on your computer:
+Try whichever of these works on your computer to download the verification
+script:

 .. tabs::